Division of Continuing and Global Education

 New or non-matriculated students should click here for registration instructions.

 Financial aid may be available for matriculated students enrolled in a minimum of 6 units during the summer [Spring Intersession & Summer Session combined].
-Summer Interest Forms will be available in the Financial Aid Office April 15 and the deadline to submit is June 11.
+Summer Interest Forms will be available in the Financial Aid Office in April and the deadline to submit is June 11.
 Questions?
 Please check with the Financial Aid Office.

 Provost Graduation Grant